Crested honey buzzard: Distribution and habitat

 The crested honey buzzard is a summer migrant to Siberia and Korea, Japan, wintering in tropical Southeast Asia and the Indian subcontinent.
 It leaves Siberia in late August and returns in May.
 The summer sojourn in Japan is April–May to mid-September.
 Elsewhere, it is more or less resident.
 Crested honey buzzards that migrate from breeding areas in Japan to wintering areas in Southeast Asia fly over the East China Sea.
 This 700 km nonstop flight over water is possible because during autumn, winds over the sea blow in the same direction as the birds' direction of flight (i.e. wind support).
+In Europe, the crested honey buzzard has been documented in Italy in 2011, in Cyprus in 2012, at the Strait of Messina, and in Lesvos, Greece in 2018.